-Proponents say intermittent fasting is a safe and effective way to lose weight and improve your health.
-They claim it’s easier to adhere to than other diets and offers more flexibility than traditional calorie-restricted diets.
+Proponents say intermittent fasting is a safe and effective way to lose weight and improve your overall health in a number of ways.
+Supporters also claim it’s easier to adhere to than other diets and offers more flexibility than traditional calorie-restricted diets.

 It’s important to keep in mind that intermittent fasting is a concept, not a specific diet.